|Atlantic Coast Bar Harbor, ME to Key West, FL 7 Map Set

 Starting in the tourist town of Bar Harbor, Maine, on Mt.
 Desert Island, you’ll bike out of town through Acadia National Park and then along occasional back roads situated near the coast.
 Allow some time to savor the quintessential ambiance of the coastal towns.
-After crossing the Penobscot River, stray off route to visit Ft.
+After crossing the Penobscot River, the route passes by Ft.
 Knox, an exceptionally well-preserved unused Revolutionary War fort.
-Only a small portion of the route is along the Atlantic's edge in Maine.
-More New England beauty will be enjoyed as you head south through New Hampshire, Massachusetts, Rhode Island, and Connecticut.
-In Massachusetts you can take a 30-mile spur into Boston.
-You'll see charming, picturesque towns that you might find on your wall calender.
-As you bike through New York, you'll pass through scenic farmland.
-The route along the Hudson River has several sites of historic significance.
+Most of the route in Maine straddles views of the Atlantic Ocean, from the rocky jagged shore downeast (which is directionally “northeast”) to the expansive sand beaches south of Portland.

 Take advantage of the opportunities to enjoy the numerous beach accesses.
 County parks often include such amenities as picnic tables, cold water, showers and toilets and are inexpensive or free to cyclists.
 State Highway A1A will change names many times on its journey along the coast.
 This is especially true as it nears Miami.
 Often it is located adjacent to an aquatic preserve or wildlife refuge offering bird watching as well.
 South of Jupiter, campgrounds for tenting are almost nonexistent until south of Miami.